agc93/acmi/docs/content/changelog/_index.md

 This is a brief summary only of major changes in each version.

+- **0.3.5**
+  - Add new instance reader command
+    - Drag an Instance file to `acmi-pack.exe` to quickly check what paths the file expects
 - **0.3.4**
   - Major improvements to detections
     - Should support more of the weird MREC paths